chendl02/chendl02.github.io/_pages/about.md

 I am currently a first-year ms student in computer science at the University of Massachusetts Amherst, working with Prof. Chuang Gan.
 Previously, I was an undergraduate at Wuhan University.

-My research interest lies in multimodal foundation model and embodied AI.
+My research interest lies in multimodal foundation model and (embodied) agent.

 <br/>